FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 • The Empower Personal Dashboard real-time portfolio tracking tools (free) automatically logs into my different accounts, adds up my various balances, tracks my performance, and calculates my overall asset allocation daily.
 Formerly known as Personal Capital.

 • Once a quarter, I also update my manual Google Spreadsheet (free to copy, instructions) because it helps me calculate how much I need in each asset class to rebalance back towards my target asset allocation.
-I also create a new sheet each quarter, so I have a personal archive of my net worth dating back many years.
+I also create a new sheet each quarter, so I have a personal archive of my portfolio dating back many years.

-2025 Q2 Asset Allocation and YTD Performance
+2025 Q3 Asset Allocation and YTD Performance

-At the top of this post are updated performance and asset allocation charts, per the “Holdings” and “Allocation” tabs of my Empower Personal Dashboard.
+Here and at the top of this post are updated performance and asset allocation charts, per the “Holdings” and “Allocation” tabs of my Empower Personal Dashboard.

 The major components of my portfolio are broad index ETFs.
 I do mix it up a bit around the edges, but not very much.
 Here is a model version of my target asset allocation with sample ETF holdings for each asset class.